jkang1990amg/Project_1_Forecasting_App/README.md

 [Portfolio Forecasting App](https://jkang-project-1-forecasting-appfinal-appforecasting-app-g93q8s.streamlitapp.com/)

 **Welcome to our Portfolio Forecasting App.
-This was created to be able to predict the theoretical performance of a portfolio of stocks using historical close price data and a Monte Carlo simluation.**
+This was created to be able to predict the theoretical performance of a portfolio of stocks using historical close price data and a Monte Carlo simulation.**

 ## About